Music Masters Mentorship Program

 East End Arts Music Masters Mentorship employs master performers and composers in rock music, jazz, world music and classical music to mentor small groups of talented high school students from across Long Island school districts.
 Through one-on-one learning opportunities with masters in the music field, the students are given training in rehearsal and performance skills, in addition to recording, marketing, composition and songwriting.
 They leave with life-long relationships and friendships, as well as portfolio materials to assist them in future endeavors, including their pursuit of post-graduate education.

-A small ensemble of music students age 14 through 18 are currently participating in this intensive workshop with professional South African bassist Bakithi Kumalo.
+A small ensemble of music students age 14 through 18 participated in this intensive workshop with professional South African bassist Bakithi Kumalo and piano accompanist David Bravo.
 This full scholarship, tuition-free program allows selected students to participate in an ensemble of talent, under the guidance of a music industry professional.

 CHECK OUT this video about the program with Bakithi Kumalo recorded and produced by Randee Daddona at Newsday!